realpython/python-guide/docs/scenarios/speed.rst

             n = n + 1
         return result

-Notice that in the Cython version you declare integers and integer arrays for to be compiled into C types while also creating a Python list:
+Notice that, in the Cython version, you declare integers and integer arrays to be compiled into C types, while also creating a Python list:

 .. code-block:: cython